Miami (OH) vs. Central Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

 Central Michigan Stats and Trends

-- Central Michigan has two wins against the spread in four games this season.
+- Central Michigan has two wins against the spread in four games this year.

-- The Chippewas have been underdogs by 1 point or more two times this season and covered the spread once.
+- The Chippewas have been underdogs by 1 point or more two times this year and covered the spread once.

-- Central Michigan's games this year have gone over the total in two out of four opportunities (50%).
+- Central Michigan's games this season have gone over the total in two out of four opportunities (50%).

-- When Central Michigan scores more than 27.5 points, it is 1-1 against the spread and 2-0 overall.
+- Central Michigan is 1-1 against the spread and 2-0 overall in games when it records more than 27.5 points.

-- In games that Central Michigan picks up more than 357.3 yards, the team is 2-1 against the spread and 2-1 overall.
+- When Central Michigan totals over 357.3 yards, the team is 2-1 against the spread and 2-1 overall.

 - The Chippewas have turned the ball over three more times (6 total) than the RedHawks have forced a turnover (3) this season.